facebookresearch/TreeNLG/README.md

 ## Data
 In addition to the **weather** and enriched **[E2E challenge](https://github.com/tuetschek/e2e-dataset)** dataset from our paper, we released another **weather_challenge** dataset, which contains harder weather scenarios in train/val/test files.
-Each response was collected by providing annotators, who are native English speakers, with a *user query*, a *compositional meaning representation* (with discourse relations and dialog acts), and a *context*.
-Currently *context* is not provided yet but we will release soon.
+Each response was collected by providing annotators, who are native English speakers, with a *user query*, and a *compositional meaning representation* (with discourse relations and dialog acts).
 All of these are made available in our dataset.
 See our linked paper for more details.

 #### Data Statistics